OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/specification.md

 ```

 ### Comments
-It is possible to insert comments into queries.
-All comments are discarded at the parsing stage,
-they are only intended to be read by other developers and have no influence on the execution of the
-query.
 Single-line comments begin with two forward slashes and extend to the end of the current line.
 Multi-line comments begin with a forward slash and an asterisk and end with another asterisk and
 slash and can be inserted anywhere.

-Listing 4.19 shows an example for each type of comment.
+Examples:
 ```linenums="1"
 // single-line comment
 /* multi-line